pingidentity/pingfederate-go-client/configurationapi/docs/Client.md

 `func (o *Client) HasOfflineAccessRequireConsentPrompt() bool`

 HasOfflineAccessRequireConsentPrompt returns a boolean if a field has been set.

+### GetLockoutMaxMaliciousActionsType

+`func (o *Client) GetLockoutMaxMaliciousActionsType() string`

+GetLockoutMaxMaliciousActionsType returns the LockoutMaxMaliciousActionsType field if non-nil, zero value otherwise.

+### GetLockoutMaxMaliciousActionsTypeOk

+`func (o *Client) GetLockoutMaxMaliciousActionsTypeOk() (*string, bool)`

+GetLockoutMaxMaliciousActionsTypeOk returns a tuple with the LockoutMaxMaliciousActionsType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLockoutMaxMaliciousActionsType

+`func (o *Client) SetLockoutMaxMaliciousActionsType(v string)`

+SetLockoutMaxMaliciousActionsType sets LockoutMaxMaliciousActionsType field to given value.

+### HasLockoutMaxMaliciousActionsType

+`func (o *Client) HasLockoutMaxMaliciousActionsType() bool`

+HasLockoutMaxMaliciousActionsType returns a boolean if a field has been set.

+### GetLockoutMaxMaliciousActions

+`func (o *Client) GetLockoutMaxMaliciousActions() int64`

+GetLockoutMaxMaliciousActions returns the LockoutMaxMaliciousActions field if non-nil, zero value otherwise.

+### GetLockoutMaxMaliciousActionsOk

+`func (o *Client) GetLockoutMaxMaliciousActionsOk() (*int64, bool)`

+GetLockoutMaxMaliciousActionsOk returns a tuple with the LockoutMaxMaliciousActions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLockoutMaxMaliciousActions

+`func (o *Client) SetLockoutMaxMaliciousActions(v int64)`

+SetLockoutMaxMaliciousActions sets LockoutMaxMaliciousActions field to given value.

+### HasLockoutMaxMaliciousActions

+`func (o *Client) HasLockoutMaxMaliciousActions() bool`

+HasLockoutMaxMaliciousActions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)